cchris28/cchris28/README.md

 - Hi, I’m @cchris28
-- I’m interested in programming, electrical engineering, physics, lightning.
+- I’m interested in programming, electrical engineering, physics, lightning, astrophysics, astronomy.

 Oh gee.
 So much in my head and so little of general interest.
 I am working to correct.
 BTW, this README is almost certainly out of date.